tekritesh/bio-mos/README.md

 | Snow and Ice      | Permanent and seasonal snow cover
 | Label             | Index of the band with the highest estimated probability of above labels

-Assumption: We use a bounding box of 1000m to grab the dynamic world imagery for a particular location and consider the land cover label to be the label with the highest number of occurence in that bounding box.
-This is to account for spatial resolution of the data and errors in GBIF's occurence data latitude and longitude values.
+We use a bounding box of 1000m (side length) to grab the dynamic world imagery for a particular location. and The mode of the available land cover labels is used as the representative land cover of the bounding box region.
+This is to account for spatial resolution of the data and potential errors in GBIF's occurence data latitude and longitude values.

 <br>